-As you know Zanzibar is located off the coast of Tanzania in East Africa and you can take a ferry from the coastal city of Dar es Salaam for as little as $35usd for a 2-3 hour ferry.
+As you know Zanzibar is located off the coast of Tanzania in East Africa.
+You can take a ferry from the coastal city of Dar es Salaam for as little as $35 USD for a 2-3 hour ferry.
 Otherwise Zanzibar has it’s own International Airport.

 What to do in Zanzibar?

 -Explore Stone town!
 No visit to the island is complete without exploring this Swahili culture old city.